-- ♦ Familiarize themselves with the terms and conditions of any funding agreement (grant or contract and whether from public, government funding bodies, industry, or other), to ensure that they fully understand the implications of those terms. - ♦ Agree to, and accept the terms and conditions of their Code of Ethics and Conduct for Research Scholars
+- Familiarise themselves with the terms and conditions of any funding agreement (grant or contract and whether from public, government funding bodies, industry, or other), to ensure that they fully understand the implications of those terms. - > agree to, and accept the terms and conditions of their research funding organization.
+Once the funding has been accepted, researchers must ensure that they observe and fully comply with the terms and conditions of any grant or contract. - > adhere to all Financial Regulations and Procedures including those related to purchasing or procurement of materials, equipment, or other resources for research, the hiring of research project staff, and expenses. - > use and manage financial resources responsibly and sustainably and following the terms and conditions of the funding agency and the University.

-- research funding organization.
-Once the funding has been accepted, researchers must ensure that they observe and fully comply with the terms and conditions of any grant or contract. - Adhere to all Financial Regulations and Procedures including those related to purchasing or procurement of materials, equipment, or other resources for research, the hiring of research project staff, and expenses. - Use and manage financial resources responsibly and sustainably and following the terms and conditions of the funding agency and the University. - co-operate with any financial monitoring and audit.
+➤ co-operate with any financial monitoring and audit.
 Any concerns, irregularities, or events which can result in unforeseen financial consequences, should be reported to the supervisor and the University as soon as they become apparent.